ArtifexSoftware/MuPDF.NET/docs/api/font.rst

       Return an array of unicodes supported by this font.

-      :returns: an *array.array* [#f2]_ of length at most :attr:`Font.glyph_count`.
+      :returns: an *array.array* [#f2]_ of length at most :attr:`Font.GlyphCount`.
 I.e. *chr()* of every item in this array has a glyph in the font without using fallbacks.
 This is an example display of the supported glyphs:

          Font font =  new Font("math")
          List<int> vuc = font.GetValidCodePoints()